Virginia Literacy Act Implementation - Community Corner

 ---|---|---|

-Benchmark Advance Initial Training | K-5 Teachers and Administrators | Orientation week (July 31, 2024) and Teacher Pre-Service Week (August 6, 2024) Ongoing in PLC meetings |
+Benchmark Advance Initial Training | K-5 Teachers and Administrators | Orientation week (July 31, 2024), Teacher Pre-Service Week (August 6, 2024) Ongoing in PLC meetings Ongoing |

-2024 SOLs for English | K-5 Teachers and 6-12 ELA Teachers | Summer 2024, Teacher work week August 2024 |
+2024 SOLs for English | K-5 Teachers and 6-12 ELA Teachers | Summer 2024 – Ongoing |

-VALLSS | K-3 Teachers and Reading Specialists | August 2024 |
+VALLSS | K-3 Teachers and Reading Specialists 4-8 Teachers and Reading Specialists | August 2024 and ongoing annually for new hires Late summer/early fall 2025 – ongoing (annually) |

-Benchmark Advance Follow-Up Train-the-Trainer Session | K-5 General Education & Exceptional Education Teachers designated as Benchmark Champions, Literacy Team Members/Reading Specialists | September 25, 2024 |
+Benchmark Advance Follow-Up Train-the-Trainer Sessions for Benchmark Advance Champions | K-5 General Education & Exceptional Education Teachers designated as Benchmark Champions, Literacy Team Members/Reading Specialists | September 25, 2024 March 12, 2025 |

-Benchmark Phonics Intervention Training | Readings Specialists Interventionists Literacy Support Staff/Paraprofessionals Exceptional Education | November 13, 2024 |
+Benchmark Phonics Intervention Training | Reading Specialists Interventionists Literacy Support Staff/Paraprofessionals Exceptional Education | November 13, 2024, and annually for new hires using the program |

-Professional Learning Community (PLC) Meetings | K-5 Teachers | Weekly August 2024 – May 2025 |
+Professional Learning Community (PLC) Meetings – PLC-embedded literacy learning | K-5 Teachers | Weekly – Ongoing |

 ASSESSMENT | HOW OFTEN | PERSON(S) RESPONSIBLE FOR ADMINISTRATION |

-Virginia Language & Literacy Screener (VALLS): Pre-K | Beginning, Middle and End of Year | Preschool teachers, reading specialists |
+Virginia Language & Literacy Screener (VALLS): Pre-K | Beginning, Middle, and End of Year | Preschool teachers, reading specialists |

-Virginia Language & Literacy Screener (VALLS): K-3 | Beginning, Middle and End of Year | K-3 teachers, reading specialists |
+Virginia Language & Literacy Screener (VALLS): K-3 | Beginning, Middle, and End of Year | K-3 teachers, reading specialists |

-STAR Reading Literacy Screener | Beginning, Middle and End of Year (Progress monitoring monthly) | 2-5 Classroom teachers |
+STAR Reading Literacy Screener | Beginning, Middle, and End of Year (Progress monitoring monthly) | 2-5 Classroom teachers |

-Benchmark Advance Assessments | End of Unit | K-5 Classroom teachers |
+Benchmark Advance Assessments (Unit and Cumulative Phonics) | End of Unit | K-5 Classroom teachers |

 HMH Growth Measure | Beginning, Middle, and End of Year | 6-8 English |